markdown-it/markdown-it/docs/architecture.md

 Also, in complex cases you can try to ask for help in tracker.
 Condition is very simple - it should be clear from your ticket, that you studied docs, sources, and tried to do something yourself.
-We never reject with help to real developpers.
+We never reject with help to real developers.

 ## Renderer